maarufvazifdar/ros_walker_bot/README.md

     ```
     You sholud be able to see Turtlebot moving in the gazebo world, avoiding obstacles, and also visualize the Robot Model and laser data in RViz.

-3) Once you have recorded ros bag files, to playback data:
+3) Once you have recorded ros bag files, to inspect and playback data:
     ```bash
     roscore
     ```